 Let's face it, the industry has done a terrible job of defining what DevOps really is.
 In most places, my experience has been, DevOps means infrastructure as code and does not account for the overall methodology.

-Because of the incongruence between expectation and implementation, I would argue that a large portion of the talent pool is underdeveloped at this point.
+Because of the incongruence between expectation and implementation, I would argue that a large portion of the talent pool needs greater development and mentorship.
 With the proper guidance, the talented job seekers out there can transition into a more DevOps-oriented mindset.

 Businesses will need to take this into account when hiring for a DevOps engineer role.
 The perfect purple unicorn may not be as readily available as more well-defined roles like software engineering.
 With a little time and patience with a team committed to DevOps transformations, you can develop talent that will deliver high-quality work.